AATools/ib-metrics-pyclient/README.md

 This is python client for collecting IBM Integration Bus metrics and exporting to [Prometheus pushgateway](https://github.com/prometheus/pushgateway).
 The collected metrics can be explored in Prometheus or Grafana.

-The metrics are collected using [mqsilist](https://www.ibm.com/support/knowledgecenter/en/SSMKHH_9.0.0/com.ibm.etools.mft.doc/an07250_.htm) command.
-So, you need to install `IBM Integration Bus`.
+The metrics are collected by using [mqsilist](https://www.ibm.com/support/knowledgecenter/en/SSMKHH_9.0.0/com.ibm.etools.mft.doc/an07250_.htm) command.
+The metrics are collected for **all local** Brokers.
+You need to run `IB metrics pyclient` in the same host where `IBM Integration Bus` was installed.

 Tested for IBM IB v9 and v10 and Python 3.6, 3.7 on Linux.